Sherpo

 But we aren’t stopping with small creators.
 Our vision is to be the OS of any video academy and digital goods store.
 So, borrowing from the well-known Tesla’s “Secret” Master Plan, here’s our version:

-1. Build a flexible product based on building blocks, with a focus on low-end creators
+1. Build a vertically integrated all-in-one platform with a focus on low-end creators

 2. Invest the proceeds to develop further products to serve adjacent needs, leveraging our infrastructure, increasing net dollar retention and LTVs

-3. Continuously improve the product to also serve enterprise academy needs
+3. Continuously improve the product and platform to also serve new jobs-to-be-done for different customers (e.g., enterprise video academies)

 Want to join us in this endeavor?
-Write us at [email protected].
+Write to us at investors@sherpo.io.